-Generally, using divorce mediation to settle divorce out of court take significantly less time than litigation, cost substantially less in legal fees, and result in far better agreements than using lawyers in court.
+Generally, using divorce mediation to settle divorce out of court takes significantly less time than litigation, costs substantially less in legal fees, and results in far better agreements than using lawyers in court.

 Mediation also has a primary goal of keeping conflict low.
 When spouses play out their divorce in litigation with attorneys, conflict can escalate quickly, causing legal fees and animosity between spouses to sharply rise.
 Conflict often escalates because attorneys tend to advise their client to stop communicating about divorce issues.
 This leads to misunderstandings and missed opportunities for spouses to simply agree on issues that become complicated by the formal litigation process.

 Parents have a major interest in keeping conflict as low as possible to protect the well-being of their children.
 Parents will no longer be Husband and Wife, but will have an ongoing relationship with one another as co-parents.
 By choosing mediation, parents can choose to lay the foundation for the healthiest co-parenting relationship possible.

 In mediation, spouses can also have an attorney to get legal advice at any time during the process.
 Spouses can also choose to have no formal legal representation, but still consult with a legal advisor for support.
 A responsible mediator will always encourage spouses in mediation to have their final Divorce Decree reviewed by a legal advisor or attorney before signing.

 In some instances, such as when domestic violence has occurred during the marriage, a spouse may feel intimidated to make their own voluntary decisions in mediation.
 Although generally, attorneys do not attend mediation meetings, in these circumstances attorneys may be present.
 This decision is one that can be made with the guidance of an experienced mediator.

 What is the difference between court-ordered mediation and private mediation?